What is SEO?

 Instead of trying to jam those pages with links, create a piece of content that delivers what Google (and users) want.
 Creating value with your content, you open up to earning social media shares and powerful links from relevant sites.

-Optimise for search experience and user intent
+Optimize for search experience and user intent

 SEO has always been about providing an amazing user experience.
 While black hat marketers were busy trying to create and structure content for the sole purpose of snagging search traffic – with little or no regard to user experience – ethical marketers have always worked hard to provide stellar content that also ranked well.